2007-2017 Mitsubishi Lancer Most Common Problems

-Mitsubishi Lancer is an often overlooked Japanese car that is reliable, easy to fix, and has a low maintenance cost.
+Mitsubishi Lancer is an often disregarded Japanese car that is dependable, easy to repair, and has low maintenance costs.

 Throughout the years, our team has tested several Mitsubishi Lancers.
 Recently, we had one in our shop that we used to record many of the Mitsubishi repair guides you can find on our website.